m-schaeffler/node-red-my-nodes/node-red-bthome/README.md

 ## ws90 Node

-This node does so0me additional calculations to get more usefull data from the WS90 weather station.
+This node does some additional calculations to get more usefull data from the WS90 weather station.

 Similar calculations are done by the Ecowitt base stations.